Dental A Team with Kiera Dent

 Hire for the Future, Not Just the Current Mess

-If the goal is stronger systems, healthier culture, and better communication, the ad should call in someone who wants to help create that.
-The right candidate is often energized by the vision, not scared off by the fact that improvement is still in progress.
+If the goal is stronger systems, healthier culture, and better communication, the ad should speak to someone who wants to help create that environment.
+Many high caliber candidates are energized by vision and direction, even when improvement is still in progress.
+What matters most is honesty and leadership.

 A Simple Way to Test If the Ad Is Strong